Founder and owner of the Tamla-Motown family record labels, Berry Gordy,

 State by 1964.

 On November 28, 1929 Berry Gordy was born at Detroit's Harper Hospital.
-Gordy was the seventh child born to Berry and Bertha Gord.y.
+Gordy was the seventh child born to Berry and Bertha Gordy.
 The Gordys were an ambitious middle class with roots in Georgia farming and retailing.
-The family moved to Detroit from Sandersville, Georgia in 1922 Sanderville, Georgia with their first three children.
-It was here that they established a successful construction, painting and printing business that allowed the family to purchase a commercial building on the corner of St. Antione and Farnsworth Bery Gordy Sr also opened the Booker T. Washington grocery store From it he instilled the values of frugality, disciplne family unity and hard work that were so dear to Booker T. Washington.
+The family moved to Detroit from Sandersville, Georgia in 1922 Sandersville, Georgia with their first three children.
+It was here that they established a successful construction, painting and printing business that allowed the family to purchase a commercial building on the corner of St. Antoine and Farnsworth Berry Gordy Sr also opened the Booker T. Washington grocery store From it he instilled the values of frugality, discipline family unity and hard work that were so dear to Booker T. Washington.
 After the children were grown Bertha would studied business at Wayne State University and University of Michigan.
-Finally graduating from Detrit Institute of Commerce Bertha would go on to co-found the Friendship Mutual Life Insurance Company.
+Finally graduating from Detroit Institute of Commerce Bertha would go on to co-found the Friendship Mutual Life Insurance Company.

-Gordy Dropped out of school in the eleventh grad to become a profesional boxer.
-At one time he even fought on the same card as the Brown Bomber Joe Lewis at Dtroit's Olympia Stadium.
-He ended a repectable career as a featherweight in 1950.
+Gordy dropped out of school in the eleventh grad to become a professional boxer.
+At one time he even fought on the same card as the Brown Bomber Joe Lewis at Detroit's Olympia Stadium.
+He ended a respectable career as a featherweight in 1950.
 After serving in the army in Korea from 1951 -1953 his love of jazz caused him to open the 3-D Record Mart House of Jazz.
-Obsessed with his love of jazz, gordy was to stubborn to stock the blues records that the neighborhood
+Obsessed with his love of jazz, Gordy was to stubborn to stock the blues records that the neighborhood

 Berry married Thelma Crawford and quickly had three children.
-It was after closing the store that Gordy went to work on the assembly line at the ford Lincoln-Mercury plant.
-By 1957 he had quit that job to become a profesional songwriter.
+It was after closing the store that Gordy went to work on the assembly line as upholstery trimmer at the Ford Lincoln-Mercury plant in Wayne, MI.
+By 1957 he had quit that job to become a professional songwriter.